nkuhlen/replication-study-financial-macro/src/documentation/final.rst

 Visualisation and results formatting
 =====================================

 Documentation of the code in **final**.

 Note that the module names of the code which  replicates figures and tables from the paper correspond to the respective numbers in the original paper by Jermann and Quadrini (2012, :cite:`JERMANNfinancial`).
+The purposes of the different files are described in the following:

 :file:`autocorrelogram.m`: